The Sacrifice (Higson novel): Summary

 Sam and The Kid are taken by their rescuers to their home, revealed to be St. Paul's Cathedral.
-It is revealed that the building is inhabited by Matt and his Acolytes, and that Tish and the boys' rescuers are members of Mad Matt's cult.
-They found out about Sam and The Kid via Brendan, who survived the No-Go Zone, and believe that the two boys are the "Lamb and Goat" on the Angus Day banner.
-After the boys are treated to a feast, they befriend a girl named Charlotte, who reveals that Matt gained respect from the kids at the Cathedral via taking control of a nearby warehouse filled with food.
-Matt's group eventually reveal their true intentions: they plan to figure out which of the boys is the "Goat", and sacrifice them so the "Lamb" can cleanse the earth of the "Nephilim" (the zombies).
+The building is inhabited by a cult run by a boy called Mad Matt.
+They believe that the two boys are the "Lamb and Goat" on the Angus Day banner.
+They plan to figure out which of the boys is the "Goat", and sacrifice them so the "Lamb" can cleanse the earth of the zombies.
 Unable to tell which of them is the Goat, Matt imprisons both.
-Eventually, the Kid tells Matt that he is the Goat, and is brutally whipped in an effort to get him to reveal his real name.
-The Kid initially refuses, until he lies and tells Matt his name is Angus Day.
-Matt believes this, and locks the Kid inside a cage, deciding to sacrifice him by feeding him to a zombie the people at the Cathedral call Wormwood (the figure from the start of the book).
-The Kid is locked in the same room as before, where he meets Wormwood.
+Eventually, Matt locks the Kid inside a cage, deciding to feed him to a zombie the people at the Cathedral call Wormwood.
 The Kid convinces Wormwood not to eat him, and they work together to escape through a tunnel.